JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

    :caption: Contents:
 ```

-When you save, `livereload` tells Sphinx to rebuild and the browser to reload, showing your new paragraph.
+When you save, `livereload` tells Sphinx to rebuild and tells the browser to reload, showing your new paragraph.

 # Add Markdown

-"Ah, but that's, not Markdown, it's some alien Python "rst" thingy.
+"Ah, but that's not Markdown, it's some alien Python "rst" thingy.
 I want to write in Markdown!"

-Thanks to the wonderful work by [The Executable Book Project](https://executablebooks.org/en/latest/), Markdown a first-class citizen in Sphinx.
+Thanks to the wonderful work by [The Executable Book Project](https://executablebooks.org/en/latest/), Markdown is now a first-class citizen in Sphinx.
 What does that mean?
 You can do the normal lightweight Markdown things, but you can also tap into the power that Sphinx gives.
 Let's switch this site to use Markdown for writing documents.